dt-rush/space-cats/README.md

 It makes a useful sort of "game" to push engine development forward since it should be relatively simple and clear to write the logic for.

-To run it, first you need to vendor the engine with
+To run it, first you need to install deps

-`go mod vendor`
+`go mod tidy`

-Then, generate the engine files based on the custom additions of this game:

-`f`

 Then, to build the game, run `make space-cats`